Just because you’re a mom doesn’t mean you want to look like one.

 - Some moms have had trouble with the handles breaking.

-This breast pump bag comes with a whopping six pieces.
-You’ll get the breast pump bag, a cooler bag, a wet bag, accessories bag, dry cloth and a handbook that offers tips, guidelines and encouraging words.
+This bag comes with a whopping six pieces.
+You’ll get the pump bag, a cooler bag, a wet bag, an accessories bag, a dry cloth and a handbook that offers tips, guidelines and encouraging words.
 The cooler bag can hold four bottles or up to eight storage bags of milk.

-The dry cloth is a nice touch because it can be used to wipe up spills and can be used on your lap to safeguard your pants against leaks.
+The dry cloth is a nice touch because it can be used to wipe up spills and can be placed on your lap to safeguard your pants against leaks.

-This black bag is made of water-resistant material that can be wiped down quickly if it needs to be cleaned.
+This black bag is made of water-resistant material that can be wiped down quickly when it needs to be cleaned.

 - It has several pockets, including a pen pocket.

-- This bag looks sophisticated but not too fancy — you can use it at work or a day out with your friends.
+- This bag looks sophisticated but not too fancy so that you can use it at work or a day out with friends.

 - The dry cloth is a nice addition.

-- It’s fairly expensive, but you get a lot of items for your money.
+- Although you get a lot of items for your money, it’s fairly expensive.

-- It isn’t as big as many other breast pump bags which may be disappointing to women hoping to fit a laptop in there too.
+- It isn’t as big as many others which may be disappointing to women hoping to fit a laptop in there too.

-This bag can double as a carry-on bag or a beach bag if you aren’t using it for pumping purposes.
+This bag can double as a carry-on bag or a beach bag when you aren’t using it for pumping.
 You can stick a towel in the lower pump section of the bag and be all set for a day on the beach.

-It has thermally lined pockets you can use to store recently expressed milk along with an ice pack to keep them cool.
-In case of any milk spills, this bag is easy to clean since it’s made of wipeable nylon.
+It has thermally lined pockets you can use to store recently expressed milk along with an ice pack to keep it cool for approximately 6 hours.
+In case of any spills, this bag is easy to clean since it’s made of wipeable nylon.

-- This bag is versatile and you can use it long after you’re done with pumping.
+- It’s versatile and you can use it long after you’re done with pumping.